Blue Star Museums

 Throughout Connecticut’s history, wives, mothers and daughters maintained homes and businesses, cared for children and the infirm, provided family income, initiated social reform, inspired creative endeavors, achieved artistic brilliance and sometimes became heroines.
 Indeed, women’s lives have been filled with rich experiences, and their daily contributions are an invaluable part of our history that has too often been overlooked.
 Visit the Connecticut Women’s Heritage Trail to find women’s stories, retold and reinterpreted to educate and inspire new generations of women and girls.

 Farmington Heritage Alliance

 The Farmington Heritage Alliance is a cooperative group of Farmington non-profit groups with a mission to support and promote the non-profit organizations we represent and work together on heritage or cultural-related projects.
-Too learn more, see the Farminton Heritage Alliance PDF >
+To learn more, see Farmington Heritage Alliance

 Farmington Valley Historic Sites (FVVA)